aaronjanse/bootstrapOS/README.md

 # bootstrapOS

 Many OS tutorials start in assembly or C++.
-Weak sauce.
+We start in machine code.

-In this Raspberry Pi 4 tutorial, we write a self-hosted compiler in machine code.
-We then evolve that compiler (by implementing new features then using those features in the compiler source code) into something capable of wrangling a high-level language.
-Finally, in our high-level language, where most tutorials start, we write a simple web server to one day host the tutorial's own documentation.
+In this Raspberry Pi 4 tutorial, we'll write a self-hosted assembler in machine code.
+We'll then evolve that compiler (by implementing new features then using those features in the compiler source code) into something capable of wrangling a high-level language.
+Finally, in our high-level language, where most tutorials start, we'll write a simple web server to one day host the tutorial's own documentation.

 ### Progress